-.21 Independence in fact and in appearance should be maintained with respect to the reviewed firm by a reviewing firm, by review team members, and by any other individuals who participate in or are associated with the review (see interpretations).
-In addition, the review team should perform all peer review responsibilities with integrity and maintain objectivity in discharging those responsibilities.

-.22 Independence encompasses an impartiality that recognizes an obligation for fairness not only to the reviewed firm but also to those who may use the peer review report.
+- .21 Independence in fact and in appearance should be maintained with respect to the reviewed firm by a reviewing firm, by review team members, and by any other individuals who participate in or are associated with the review (see interpretations).
+In addition, the review team should perform all peer review responsibilities with integrity and maintain objectivity in discharging those responsibilities. - .22 Independence encompasses an impartiality that recognizes an obligation for fairness not only to the reviewed firm but also to those who may use the peer review report.
 The reviewing firm, the review team, and any other individuals who participate on the peer review should be free from any obligation to, or interest in, the reviewed firm or its personnel.
-The concepts in the AICPA Code of Professional Conduct's Article III-Integrity and Article IV- Objectivity and Independence (AICPA, Professional Standards, ET sec.
-54 and 55), should be considered in making independence judgments.
+The concepts in the "Integrity" principle (AICPA, Professional Standards, ET sec.
+0.300.040), and the "Objectivity and Independence" principle (AICPA, Professional Standards, ET sec.
+0.300.050), should be considered in making independence judgments.
 Integrity requires the review team to be honest and candid within the constraints of the reviewed firm's confidentiality.
 Service and the public trust should not be subordinated to personal gain and advantage.
 Objectivity is a state of mind and a quality that lends value to a review team's services.
 The principle of objectivity imposes the obligation to be impartial, intellectually honest, and free of conflicts of interest.